lcamichigan/donation-thank-you-note/README.md

 It’s often convenient to combine several thank you notes into one PDF file, and you can do this with Ghostscript.

-On Windows, enter in PowerShell:
+to combine thank you notes into a PDF file named Notes.pdf on Windows, enter in
+PowerShell:

 ```powershell
 gswin64c -dBATCH -dNOPAUSE -sDEVICE=pdfwrite -sOutputFile='Notes.pdf' $(foreach ($file in Get-ChildItem notes\*.pdf) { 'notes\' + $file.Name })